anupriya2104/Campus-Vibe/README.md

 # 🌟 Campus Vibe

 Campus Vibe is a centralized platform designed to streamline and organize all essential campus updates in one place.
-It ensures students stay informed about academic announcements, club activities, deadlines, and more—without the noise of multiple WhatsApp groups.
+It ensures students stay informed about academic announcements, club activities, deadlines, and more—without the noise of multiple emails.

 ---